United Medical Credit Is Mentioned As A Top 5 Medical Loans Provider

 One thing that has always set United Medical Credit apart is the fact our borrowers only have to apply and prequalify once, through our streamlined brokerage application portal.
 Then our medical financing partners compete for the borrowers’ business.
 This helps put the power in borrowers’ hands because they can choose from the loan packages they’re offered and select the one that best meets their medical and financial needs.
 With approvals in as little as one business day and direct funding to in-network healthcare providers as soon as 24 hours later, this saves borrowers and providers time and stress.

 At United Medical Credit, we recommend checking your credit score using Credit Karma.
 The soft credit check does not impact your score, but it will give you an idea of where you’re at in the eyes of credit bureaus.
 It also affords borrowers the opportunity to challenge and clear off derogatory or inaccurate information, which could increase their score and give them access to a wider range of possible loans with more favorable terms.
 Once you’ve done this, click here to start your application with our lender network at no cost or obligation.
-Let us put the power of United Medical Credit’s nationwide healthcare finance network in your hands and show you just how simple and stress-free it can be to find the perfect loan for your needs today!

 Until a few years ago, accessing the best medical care for your needs meant you only had a few options, such as: